Nine Scottish Gaelic Folk Songs Sung by Julie Fowlis

 The only English lyrics that I've seen for the song have been on an Irish language forum.
 Although it's hard to interpret the meaning of every line in these lyrics, it's clear that the song is in part a prayer to Christ to return Charles Edward Stuart (Bonnie Prince Charlie) to Britain.
 Charles lived in France but travelled to Scotland in 1745 in an attempt to regain the British throne for the Stuarts.
 The attempt failed, but Charles was able to escape and return to France.

 Although the support of Scottish people for the prince is often described in history articles, he was also supported by people from Ireland.
 In the song, Charles is considered to be the lawful king.
 With his return, the lyrics say, life in Ireland will become good again and Catholicism will thrive.

 An Interesting Pursuit

 Exploring songs written in other languages can be a very interesting pursuit.
 I enjoy the process not only because I like music but also because it gives me a glimpse of other cultures.
 In addition, it often stimulates me to explore other countries and their geography, history, and language.
 This can be an absorbing activity, especially with so many resources available on the web.
 Most of us can't afford to travel to all the places that attract us.
 Although visiting a place in real life is often ideal, a virtual tour can be both an entertaining and an educational substitute.

-The websites listed below are useful for finding English translations of the lyrics for Julie Fowlis' songs.
+The two websites listed below may be useful for finding English translations of the lyrics for Julie Fowlis' songs.